-I stepped out quickly to buy food during my lunch hour and inadvertently came home with a Styrofoam container.
+On my lunch time at work, I inadvertently came home with a Styrofoam container.
 I know better than to do that, but how else am I supposed to order my food to go?
 I’ll admit, in the middle of my lunchtime h-anger, I wasn’t thinking about the environment.
 But as I was sitting back at my desk, staring at the container and wondering how I would dispose of it after I finished eating, I started thinking about how I got into this situation.

 I was eating Brazilian Black Bean soup that contained too much liquid to be stored in an alternative paper-based container.
-I would happily buy a reusable ceramic bowl from the soup restaurant, if they could fill it for me like some coffee shops fill reusable mugs.
-But they didn’t have any for sale.
 I didn’t have time to eat at the restaurant, so to-go was my only option.
 I could have made lunch at home, but I didn’t get to it the night before.
 Still no solution.

 A supplier problem

-What about a new consumer model that incorporates the material life cycle by including a return or reuse step?
-Such as awareness, research, comparison, purchase, return, and retention.
+What about a new consumer model that incorporates the material life cycle?
+For this, we would need to add a return or reuse step, such as awareness, research, comparison, purchase, return, and retention.

 The problem of non-biodegradable storage materials is larger than the environment.
 It affects company business and branding in adverse ways.
 Companies believe the customer experience begins when they capture your awareness and ends when you make a purchase.
 But with non-biodegradable storage materials, this experience extends much earlier and later than the moment of purchase.
 It may also extend to people besides the customer who made the purchase.

-Seeing the brand tumbling around on the ground like a tumbleweed across a desert plain shows me the company’s disregard for the environment.
+Seeing the brand on the cup tumbling around like a giant tumbleweed across a desert plain shows me the company’s disregard for the environment.
 And it turns me, the consumer, away from purchasing from them in the first place.
 Brand awareness can be both good and bad.
 And in this case, I saw branding literally become garbage.

 A matter of convenience

 The recycling diagram that we often see is actually in order of importance: to reduce, to reuse, and only then, to recycle.
-Following this guide, the primary step would be to reduce disposable food containers, whether they are biodegradable or not.
+Following this guide, the primary step would be to reduce disposable food containers in the first place, whether or not they are biodegradable.